-Under the Capital Markets Law, Borsa Istanbul is also authorised to settle disputes arising from or relating to the transactions taking place on the exchange (exchange transactions).
-The term 'exchange transaction' encompasses the entire life cycle of any trade on Borsa Istanbul, from the initial order through settlement.
+Under the Capital Markets Law and secondary legislation, Borsa Istanbul is also authorised to settle disputes arising from or relating to the transactions taking place on the exchange (exchange transactions).
+The term exchange transaction encompasses the entire life cycle of any trade on Borsa Istanbul, from the stage of initial order through to final settlement.

-Investors can also submit a complaint to the Capital Markets Board (CMB) if they believe the issuer or any other person involved in the IPO has violated any applicable capital markets legislation.
+Investors can also submit a complaint to the Capital Markets Board if they believe the issuer or any other person involved in the IPO has violated any applicable capital markets legislation.